MRGDFK/reinforcement_learning_agent_for_twenty_nine_card_game/README.md

 - The random choices simulate full games but lack strategic play, making it ideal for testing.

 ## 🧩 Current State
-The game completes 8 tricks per round, calculates scores, and continues until a team's score reaches ±6.
-All actions and results are logged.
-While the current agent is random, future improvements may include integrating more intelligent RL agents, such as **Q-learning**.
+The game completes 8 tricks per round, calculates scores, and logs all actions and results in game_log.txt.
+While the current agent is random, future improvements may include integrating more intelligent RL agents, such as Q-learning.

 This structure sets a solid foundation for implementing **advanced features** like **double**, **redouble**, and **marriage**, all specific to the **Bangladeshi variant** of Twenty-Nine.